Festivals & Events

 Experience the thrill of live sumo in Tokyo

-Sumo, a Japanese style of wrestling, is Japan's national sport.
+Sumo is Japan's national sport.
 Six tournaments are held in Japan each year, with three in Tokyo, held in January, May and September.
 Each tournament lasts around 15 days, giving visitors a reasonable chance of getting tickets.
 Ryogoku Kokugikan is Tokyo's sumo stadium, a short walk from Ryogoku Station in eastern Tokyo.
-During tournament season, the area is decorated with colorful flags, and people line up to buy tickets for the day's matches or just gather to catch a glimpse of their favorite wrestlers, from up-and-comers to yokozuna (grand champions).
+During tournament season, the area is decorated with colorful flags, and people gather to catch a glimpse of their favorite wrestlers, from up-and-comers to yokozuna (grand champions).

 - Trying a bowl of chanko nabe, a rich stew traditionally eaten by sumo wrestlers